Our Verdict

 LG HU915QE Wins

 Bottom Line: LG HU915QE is the better choice.
-It offers superior 3700 ANSI lumens brightness and true Native 4K resolution.
+It provides superior brightness at 3700 ANSI lumens and true Native 4K resolution, offering a sharper, more vibrant image in varied lighting conditions, though at a higher price of $4418.

 Key Differences